IpShot/flex-reducer/README.md

 [![npm version](https://img.shields.io/npm/v/flex-reducer.svg?style=flat-square)](https://www.npmjs.com/package/flex-reducer)
 [![codecov](https://codecov.io/gh/IpShot/flex-reducer/branch/master/graph/badge.svg)](https://codecov.io/gh/IpShot/flex-reducer)

 Flexible reducer for a React app data management.
 Use it in a component as a regular [useReducer](https://reactjs.org/docs/hooks-reference.html#usereducer) react hook.
-Its data will be available for all other components via [useSelector](https://react-redux.js.org/next/api/hooks#useselector) hook until the owner component unmounted.
+Its data will be available for all other components via [useSelector](https://react-redux.js.org/next/api/hooks#useselector) hook until the reducer owner component (where `useReducer` was called) unmounted.
 You can use multiple reducer and selector hooks without extra renders.

 ### Advantages over Redux.
 - No global store data available at any time for any component not related to.